Frequently Asked Questions

 Culinary Questions

-In general, most sea vegetables have a strong, briny, minerally and umami flavor.
-They shouldn’t taste fishy, although some say the ocean flavor reminds them of fish.
-The brown seaweeds (kelp, rockweed, bladderwrack and Alaria) have more umami flavor than the reds (dulse, laver, nori, and Irish moss) or greens (sea lettuce).
-Dulse is often described as having a smoky essence and some people say fried dulse reminds them of bacon.
+Sea vegetables generally have a strong, briny, minerally, and umami flavor, but each kind has its own additional flavor qualities.
+They should never taste fishy, although some say the ocean flavor reminds them of fish.
+They all add umami flavor, but brown varieties (kelp, rockweed, bladderwrack and Alaria) have more umami than the reds (dulse, laver, nori, and Irish moss) or greens (sea lettuce).
+Dulse is often described as having a smoky essence, and some people say that when it’s fried it reminds them of bacon.
 Laver and nori have a slightly sweet and nutty taste.
 Sea lettuce has a certain bitterness and is best used in recipes.

-Whole sea vegetables can all be eaten as a raw snack straight from the bag, but most people prefer adding them in small amounts to other foods.
-Sea Seasonings or any milled form are a convenient way to add see vegetables to food, and a great introduction as well.
-Recipes can be found on the Recipes page of this website or in our cookbook Sea Vegetable Celebration.
-We offer sample sizes of most of our products or if you want to jump right in we also offer a Sea Starter Kit with an introductory selection of products.
+Most whole-leaf sea vegetables are good eaten raw straight from the bag, but people often prefer adding them in small amounts to other foods.
+Sea Seasonings and other milled forms are convenient for adding to food and a great introduction as well.
+Various recipes are found on the Recipes page of this website or in our cookbook Sea Vegetable Celebration.
+We offer sample sizes for most of our products and if you want to jump right in we also offer a Sea Starter Kit with an introductory selection of products.

-Sea vegetables' strong taste and odor surprise some people.
-Remember that dried sea vegetables are a highly vital wild food and provide highly concentrated nutrition — a little goes a long way, and most easy Maine Coast recipes use less than one quarter ounce per serving!
-Sea vegetables are sometimes rinsed or soaked in fresh water before use, but often this is unnecessary.
+Sea vegetables' strong taste and odor can surprise people.
+Remember that dried sea vegetables are a vital wild food with highly concentrated nutrition — a little bit goes a long way, and most easy Maine Coast recipes use less than one quarter ounce per serving!
+Some people like to rinse or soak sea vegetables in fresh water before using them, but generally this is unnecessary.
 We suggest eating a variety of sea vegetables for maximum nutrition and taste.

 It certainly is, and using sea vegetables instead of salt may be one of the easiest ways to incorporate them into your diet!
 Our sea vegetables contain only between 1% to 4% sodium on a dry weight basis but they taste saltier than they actually are due to the presence of other minerals such as potassium and calcium.
 Glutamate, a naturally occurring amino acid found in seaweed, adds additional umami flavor.
 Add 1-2 teaspoons of any of our dried, milled seaweeds to recipes to reduce the salt content while boosting the flavor.
 They’re great in scrambled eggs, salads, noodles, and even a bloody mary!
 Our line of Sea Seasonings, specially made for this purpose, comes in convenient shakers or in bulk for those who want to fill their own shakers.

-Gluten is a group of proteins found in certain grains, such as wheat, rye, and barley.
-Sea vegetables are naturally gluten free because they don’t contain these proteins.
-This led some food scientists to develop and evaluate a gluten free pasta made from seaweed (1)!
-Consumers who tested the seaweed pasta said it tasted good and that it had less of the characteristic seaweed aroma after cooking.
+proteins found in certain grains like wheat, rye, and barley.
+Gluten is also added to processed foods as a thickening or stabilizing agent.
+Sea vegetables are naturally gluten free because they don’t contain these proteins, and we certainly don’t add gluten to any of our products.
 Since we don’t process any gluten containing products at our facility, there’s also no chance for cross contamination.

 Reference